davidclin/vim/gcloud-sdk.md

 # Tips
 <pre>
 Have console generate gcloud commands for you!
-Use the --project PROJECTNAME option to run gcloud commands in another project.
 </pre>

 # Launch a preemptible custom compute engine with 1 vCPU and 1 GB in Standard tier